huan/sidecar/README.md

 ### 0.6 (Jul 7, 2021)

+1. Upgrade to TypeScript 4.4-dev for supporting index signatures for symbols. ([Microsoft/TypeScript#44512](https://github.com/microsoft/TypeScript/pull/44512))
 1. Add `sidecar-dump` utility: it dump the sidecar `metadata` and `source` from a class defination file now.
-1. Upgrade to TypeScript 4.4-dev for supporting index signatures for symbols. ([Microsoft/TypeScript#44512](https://github.com/microsoft/TypeScript/pull/44512))
+1. Add pack testing for `sidecar-dump` to make sure it works under Liniux, Mac, and Windows.

 ### 0.2 (Jul 5, 2021)